kuhn-ruess/cmdbsyncer-docs/docs/checkmk/commandline.md

 The candidates are every attribute the hosts carry **in the Syncer** — labels, inventory and CMDB template values alike — not only the ones that are currently exported.
+They are shown the way the host export writes them as a Checkmk label, and an attribute that cannot be a single label value is never suggested: comma-separated lists, values with spaces, wildcards and service patterns.
 If the suggested attribute does not pass your export filter, Checkmk never sees it as a host label, and the report says so:

 ```text